 eChem Expo & Anguil Presentation

-***Due to concerns regarding the global spread of coronavirus, the eChem Expo has been postponed until October 7th and 8th.
+***Due to concerns regarding the global spread of coronavirus, the eChem Expo has been postponed until 2021.
 You can read the official statement here***

 Different oxidizer technologies are used on various applications in the chemical industry for the destruction of Volatile Organic Compounds (VOCs), Hazardous Air Pollutants (HAPs) and odorous emissions.
 No other supplier has the worldwide experience with emission control applications in this industry like Anguil does.